MG HS Review & Prices

 Is the MG HS a good car?

-The MG HS has at points been the best-selling car in the UK and it’s easy to see why.
-It’s a big, practical family SUV with a posh-looking interior, loads of standard equipment and a headline-grabbing plug-in hybrid engine option - but it costs about as much as most small hatchbacks.
+The MG HS is one of the UK’s best-selling SUVs and it’s easy to see why.
+It’s a proper family-sized car with a posh-looking interior, lots of standard equipment and a choice of petrol, hybrid or plug-in hybrid engines - but it costs less than many small hatchbacks.

-If your main concern is space for the money, the MG HS is a great option.
-Despite a price tag close to something like a Volkswagen Polo hatchback, it has space in the back for a six-foot adult to stretch out, plus a 507-litre boot that’ll accommodate the whole family’s kit and clobber.
+If space for the family is your priority, you can’t go far wrong with the HS.
+There’s space in the back for a six-foot adult to stretch out, plus a 507-litre boot that’ll accommodate the whole family’s kit and clobber.
+Better yet, you don’t lose any space by opting for the plug-in hybrid model.

 Still remarkably cheap but now much more capable - the MG HS is now a car I could recommend for more than just its price tag

-The headline-grabber is the HS plug-in hybrid, which can do up to 75 miles on a charge.
-That figure is up there with the best PHEVs on sale, and it gives you tons of flexibility - it’s enough to do even the longest of commutes without troubling the petrol engine once.
-It also nudges the HS into the lowest-but-one band for Benefit-in-Kind tax, making it hundreds of pounds a month cheaper than the equivalent Kia Sportage or Ford Kuga for company car drivers.
+There’s also a self-charging hybrid and a plug-in hybrid, both of which are much more powerful and nicer to drive.
+The plug-in hybrid has a headline-grabbing range of 75 miles on a full charge - that’s up there with the best PHEVs for range, and gives you the flexibility to do even the longest of commutes without needing to burn any petrol.
+It also nudges the HS into the lowest-but-one band for Benefit-in-Kind tax, making it hundreds of pounds a month cheaper than the equivalent Kia Sportage or Ford Kuga for a company car driver.

-If the new MG HS seems like the SUV for you, check out our best MG HS deals on Carwow.
+If the new MG HS seems like the SUV for you, check out our best MG HS deals on Carwow, or find a great MG HS lease deal.
 You can see our other MG deals here, or search for a used MG for sale here.
 And remember, Carwow can even help you sell your old car.

 How much is the MG HS?